Here’s a look at the H1N1 influenza virus, also known as swine flu. There was a pandemic outbreak across the globe which

-Swine flu outbreaks in pigs can occur at any time, but mostly occurs during the late fall and winter months.
+Swine flu outbreaks in pigs can occur at any time, but mostly occur during the late fall and winter months.

 It is a constantly mutating virus.
 Pigs are susceptible to viruses from birds, humans and other swine.
-When these different influenza viruses strike pigs, the genes can mutate and new viruses can develop.
+When different influenza viruses strike pigs, the genes can mutate and new viruses can develop.

 Symptoms are similar to that of regular human influenza and can include fever, lethargy, lack of appetite, coughing, runny nose, sore throat, nausea, vomiting and diarrhea.

 1976 - Swine flu (Hsw1N1) breaks out among soldiers at Fort Dix in New Jersey.
-Thirteen soldiers are infected and one dies.
+At least four soldiers are infected and one dies.

 September 1988 - A woman dies of the H1N1 flu virus days after visiting a county fair pig exhibition where there was widespread influenza-like illness among the swine.